 Pressure to meet testing benchmarks and close the achievement gap have spurred growing interest nationally in examining new ways to think about the structure and use of time within schools.
 One such emerging reform, called Expanded Learning Time (ELT), adds hours and/or days to the traditional school schedule under the assumption that more classroom time will help disadvantaged, minority students “catch up” to the speed of their higher performing peers.

-The No Child Left Behind Act may have given the federal government a big say over K-12 policy – but Congress and the administration remain minority investors when it comes to education funding.
-A relatively small slice of overall financing for K-12 schools – just about 10 percent – comes from Washington, D.C.
-Schools across the country depend much more on state and district dollars.
+A relatively small slice of overall financing for K-12 schools – just about 10 percent, on average – comes from Washington, D.C.
+Schools across the country depend much more on state and local dollars.
 The federal share can range from more than 15 percent – in states including South Dakota and Louisiana – to less than 5 percent, in Connecticut and New Jersey.

 Since the creation of the U.S. Department of Education in 1980—if not long before—policymakers, educators, and the public have debated how involved the federal government should be in shaping the schools that children across the nation attend.
 The articles, reports and other materials in this Topics section examine the recent impact of federally driven efforts to reform elementary and secondary schools.